Skip to main content

 1. Compare household-level demographics among program participants (this article),

-2. Compare neighborhood-level data to understand the geographic distribution of households participating in these programs (part 2 of this series, forthcoming), and
+2. Compare neighborhood-level data to understand the geographic distribution of households participating in these programs (part 2 of this series), and

 3. Identify key household- and neighborhood-level drivers of program participation disparities (part 3 of this series, forthcoming).